 In November 2016 I lodged an official complaint on the Council’s website against the continuing problem of Cornwall Homechoice properties in Timber Close being unlawfully ring fenced and Homechoice applicants being unlawfully deceived.

 In reply to a response from an Alastair Spencer, Cornwall Council Performance and Project Coordinator, I advised him most of his comments to my complaint were false and misleading.
-He then began miss-spelling my surname and despite me seeking an apology for it I received none.
+He then began miss-spelling my surname and despite me seeking an apology for the errors I received none.

 Within a matter of a few days my complaint was disturbingly given no less than 4 different Reference nos., and which ended when the Council’s corrupt henchman Mansell took over the complaint and immediately miss-spelt my surname and also offered no apology for it.

 Mansell’s resolve of the complaint about unlawful ring fencing and deception was that the Council considers the matter closed and that I should address my concerns to the Local Government Ombudsman (LGO) and the Information Commissioner’s Office (ICO).
-The unmentioned reason for this is because the complaint involves the Council’s corrupt housing partner Sanctuary Housing who neither the LGO or the ICO has the jurisdiction to investigate as part of a complaint against Cornwall Council.
+The reason for Mansell’s advice was because he knew neither the LGO or the ICO had the jurisdiction to investigate the Council’s corrupt housing partner Sanctuary Housing who ring fenced the Homechoice properties for Cornwall Council and which involved deception by the Council.

-The moral of the story being beware of Cornwall Council employees bearing typos.
+The moral of the story is beware of Cornwall Council typos and cons.